ios-Stephens/PhotoClean/README.md

 Powerful photo cleaning tool for mobile phones,Reduce your phone space easily

-Supports the following features :
+Supports the following features :<br>
-1.Support import photos from iTunes file sharing.
+1.Support import photos from iTunes file sharing.<br>
-2.Automatically clear photos what need to delete.
+2.Automatically clear photos what need to delete.<br>
-3.support look and delete screen shot quickly.
+3.support look and delete screen shot quickly.<br>
 4.Compress the large photos，can save much space with a little quality loss.

 It's free and powerful.